 Before creating your Oregon State platform…

-Remember to confer with University Marketing’s social media coordinator (firstname.lastname@example.org) and discuss the way the platform will be presented — name, graphics, department group, student group, etc., and come up with a strategy.
+Remember to confer with Uniersity Relations and Marketing’s social media manager (firstname.lastname@example.org) to discuss the way the platform will be presented — name, graphics, department group, student group, etc., and come up with a strategy.
 This will help build a relationship, as well as allow OSU to be better informed on what accounts are out there so that we can categorize and share content with appropriate groups across campus.
 Be sure to submit your new sites to email@example.com so we can add them to the OSU directory.
 Feel free to take a look at the university’s brand guidelines for social media, as well.

 Before opening an Oregon State-related account of your own, consider the following questions: